JinjingZhang1208/cs5520-project/README.md

     - Make delete button only renders for users who have permission to delete.
   - Profile:
     - Fetch and show user’s reviews based on user ownership.
+- Iteration 3
+  - Restaurant Details:
+    - Debug for nested Views reltated bug.
+    - Render restaurant detail info like rating, price range and so on.
+    - Render users's reviews with photos.